 - As soon as you connect to the Internet with your VPN on, you’ll automatically connect to at least one server of the VPN provider.

-- The connection between your device and the server, which you are connected, is additionally encrypted (converting data into code to thwart unauthorised access).
+- The connection between your device and the server to which you are connected is additionally encrypted (converting data into code to thwart unauthorised access).

 - Hiding your IP address allows you to access the web privately and helps to stop your browsing from being tracked or traced.
 You’re then ready to surf the online privately and securely.

 Are there different types of VPN protocols?

 Tunnelling, or encrypted connections, are used by VPNs.
 The VPN connection gets detected in several protocols by using measures so that your data will remain safe and secure from unauthorised access.
 Protocols that are the most widely adopted include:

 VPN protocol OpenVPN is one of the most commonly used protocols.
 OpenSSL, SSLv3 and TLSv1 support encryption in this open-source protocol.
 A wide range of VPN providers offers OpenVPN services, which are used on multiple platforms (e.g. Windows, Mac (OSX), Android, iOS, Linux, and routers).
 There is no doubt that OpenVPN is the most straightforward option.

 - IPSec/L2TP: This protocol combines IPsec for encrypting data with L2TP for establishing a secure connection.
 The majority of operating systems include IPsec/L2TP, which can serve as a good alternative if OpenVPN is unavailable.

 - IKEv2: IPSec may support IKEv2.
 Fast connections to and switching between networks are possible with this protocol.
 Because smartphones modify public networks and Wi-Fi networks regularly, it’s the perfect choice for smartphones.
 The speed of IKEv2 is greater than that of OpenVPN, according to some sources.
 Despite this, OpenVPN has seen it as a result of its better protocols.